 The Online Self-Study Modules consist of a series of interactive learning components, each of which is followed by a brief set of post-test questions.
 Most modules take approximately 45 – 60 minutes to complete.
 Individuals have access to the modules for three years from the date of account registration.
-Trainees may freely review and reference the content as they prepare for a sleep technologist certification exam (e.g., RST or RPSGT/CPSGT).
+Trainees may freely review and reference the content as they prepare for a sleep technologist certification exam (e.g., RPSGT/CPSGT).

 Modules include the following topics: